-Upon closing the Company's IPO on June 30, 2015, all outstanding shares of the Company's preferred stock were automatically converted into 9,029,549 shares of Common Stock.
-As of June 30, 2015, the Company has 5,000,000 shares of preferred stock authorized for issuance, \$0.001 par value per share, with none issued or outstanding.
+Upon the closing of the Company's IPO on June 30, 2015, all outstanding shares of the Preferred Stock were automatically converted into 9,029,549 shares of Common Stock.
+As of March 31 2016, the Company has 5,000,000 shares of preferred stock authorized for issuance, \$0.001 par value per share, with none issued or outstanding.

-Preferred stock may be issued from time to time in one or more series, each of such series to have such terms as stated or expressed in the resolutions providing for the issue of such series adopted by the board of directors of the Company.
-Preferred Stock which may be redeemed, purchased or acquired by the Corporation may be reissued except as otherwise provided by law.
+Preferred stock may be issued from time to time in one or more series, each series to have such terms as stated or expressed in the resolutions providing for the issue of such series adopted by the board of directors of the Company.
+Preferred stock which may be redeemed, purchased or acquired by the Company may be reissued except as otherwise provided by law.